Miriam Alves: Works

 Alves had difficulties publishing her work due to the closed off atmosphere Brazil contained toward Afro-Brazilian writers.
-Her works not only showcased her activist role against the racial divide but also emphasized the experiences she faces as Afro-Brazilian woman.
+Her works not only showcased her activist role against the racial divide but also emphasized the experiences she faces as an Afro-Brazilian woman.

 Her poems and short stories have been included in a number of anthologies, including Axé - Antologia Contemporânea da Poesia Negra Brasileira (Axé - Anthology of Contemporary Brazilian Black poetry) (1982), Razão da Chama (The Reason of the Flame) (1986) and Moving Beyond Boundaries, International Dimension of Black Women's Writing (1995).
 Her work has also appeared in the literary journal Callaloo.
 Alves was a member of Quilombhoje, a group of black writers who published a series of anthologies Cadernos negros (Black notebooks) from 1980 to 1989.
 She was an editor for the bilingual volume Enfim...Nos, Finally...Us, which was the first work to be published by an Afro-Brazilian after Quarto de Despejo by Three Continents Press.
 This book was a collaboration of poems from eighteen different Afro-Brazilian women.
 She also edited Escritoras Negras Brasileiras Contemporaneas and Contemporary Black Brazilian Women Writers, published in 1995.
 Her works have been translated to English and German.